 As the name suggests, all porcelain dental crowns are made out of porcelain.

 Advantages of All-Porcelain Crowns

 Porcelain crowns perfectly imitate the patient’s natural tooth, including the enamel.
 This means that it reflects light the same way as a normal tooth would do.

-All porcelain dental crowns are smooth and match your teeth colour perfectly, making them an excellent choice for restoring visible teeth such as the front teeth.
+All-porcelain dental crowns are fitting smoothly and match your teeth color perfectly, making them an excellent choice for restoring visible teeth such as the front teeth.

 Porcelain is a biocompatible material, meaning there’s absolutely no risk of developing an allergic reaction from the dental crown.
+It may be more suitable for people with metal allergies.
 Gum irritation from all porcelain dental crowns is also impossible.

 The metal component of PFMs provides these types of crowns with excellent durability and reliability, even when subjected to high amounts of pressure.
 Most porcelain fused to metal crowns last for many years before needing to be replaced.